JaeHyunLee94/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi my name is JaeHyun Lee.
+Hi there, my name is JaeHyun Lee.
 I currently do research in Physics Based Animation(PBA), especially in Material Point Methods.